cyberwani/opening-hours/README.md

 1. Install this plugin in your `/mu-plugins/` directory
 2. Go to `Settings > Opening hours` and set up your periods
-3. Put the shortcode `[opening-hours]` in one of your pages
+4. Pick a page in the Settings tab on which you want to show opening hours
-4. Pick this page in the Settings tab
+3. Put the shortcode `[opening-hours]` in the content of this page
 5. Flush permalinks by visiting `Settings > Permalinks`

 ### Templates